Viking Nordic Runes: Meaning, Origins

 Each of the 9 worlds, organized on three main levels, is inhabited by different peoples.
 Among them Asgard, inhabited by the gods, Midgard (the middle world), occupied by men, or Svartalfheim, the world of dwarfs.
 It is therefore a multiverse, since according to the ancient Nordic peoples, the cosmos is contained within a central world tree, the Yggdrasil, which contains and links both these 9 independent worlds.
 Odin is one of the primordial gods, present long before the creation of men.
 Legend credits him with the invention or rather the discovery of the runes, through the story of his ritual self-sacrifice to Yggdrasil, the cosmic tree of the 9 worlds.
 Odin attaches his feet to the sacred tree, pierces himself with a spear and hangs upside down for 9 complete nights, with the objective of acquiring both wisdom and knowledge.* At the end from the 9th day, Odin falls from the tree and during his fall reveals to himself and to the universe the name of each rune.
 He therefore knows the name, value, meaning and symbols of everything hidden and mysterious in the universe.**

 * It is tempting to compare the initiation rite of Odin, hanged on Yggdrasil to acquire wisdom and knowledge with the episode of Genesis when Adam and Eve taste the forbidden fruit of the Garden of Eden which gives them access to the knowledge of right and wrong.
-Their banishment from the Garden of Eden is also due to the fear that God may later taste the other tree that was forbidden to them, the tree of eternal life (Genesis 3:22).
+Their expulsion from the Garden of Eden is also due to the fear that God has that they will later taste the other tree that was forbidden to them, the tree of eternal life (Genesis 3:22).

 ** In the prologue to the Gospel of Saint John, the latter wrote in his first verse: "In the beginning was the Word, and the Word was in God, and the Word was God".
 The verb, that is to say the word, therefore precedes all creation and merges with God himself.
 John recalls that the act of divine creation is a breath which passes through the verb: "God says: Let there be light!
 And there was light."
 (Genesis 1: 3).
 In the Nordic religion, Odin may be the most powerful of the gods, but he is not omnipotent and omniscient.
 This is why, like Buddha and Jesus who lived their own trials, Odin resorts to a sacrificial initiatory experience to gain wisdom and knowledge of the hidden meaning of things, in cosmic communion.
 In addition, we find the power of words as a medium for magical creation of reality through the phonosemantic construction of the runes.
 There is no thought possible without language.
 The creation of the world is therefore first of all the fruit of a thought which takes shape through the expression of language.